Is Everlane Getting More Sustainable? Everlane Sustainability Rating

 3. We trust the brand.

 This helps us ensure that every brand we recommend to you is aligned with our values and are brands we can fully stand behind.
-In the case of Everlane it’s #3, it’s too soon for us to be able to trust the brand.
+In the case of Everlane they passed our 3 principles.

 Where to Shop Sustainable Fashion Brands

-For 90+ sustainable fashion brands, our Brand Directory is where we’re housing the most ethical and sustainable brands on earth.
+For 100+ sustainable fashion brands, now including Everlane, our Brand Directory is where we’re housing the most ethical and sustainable brands on earth.

 Your Voice Matters